Don Lemon Says That Chicago Hate Crime Suspects ‘Had Bad Home Training’ [Video]

 Lemon’s comments during a CNN panel discussion Wednesday night came before Chicago authorities officially designated the alleged kidnapping/torture incident streamed on Facebook as a hate crime.
 During the same CNN discussion, a former Bernie Sanders staffer denied that it was a hate crime at all

-Today, authorities charged the the four African-American suspects, three teenagers and a woman in her twenties, with aggravated kidnapping, hate crime, aggravated battery with a deadly weapon, and residential burglary, among other charges, ABC News reported.
+Today, authorities charged the four African-American suspects, three teenagers and a woman in her 20s, with aggravated kidnapping, hate crime, aggravated battery with a deadly weapon, and residential burglary, among other charges, ABC News reported.
 The victim is a white teen reportedly with special needs.

 When panelist Matt Lewis described the incident as evil, Don Lemon provided an alternate explanation, which created a lot of buzz on social media.